ButCOVID-19 Employment and Benefit Questions

 As of June 30th , NY state is allowing film and television production to resume.
 Each individual production will need to determine when it can do so while adhering to strict safety guidelines agreed upon by labor and management.
 When a production resumes, you may be asked to provide services on set.
 You should first ask for a copy of the production’s safety protocol.

 If you have concerns about a particular set of protocols or your health or safety on set, you should contact the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at email@example.com or discuss your concerns with your employer directly.
-We encourage all members to provide copies of such protocols to the Guild so that we may comprehensively monitor employer practices in this area.
+We encourage all members to provide copies of such protocols to the Guild; this will help us to comprehensively monitor employer practices in this area.

-I’ve been asked to return to the writers’ room and my employer gave me a waiver to sign.
+I’ve been asked to return to the writers’ room, and my employer asked me to sign a waiver.
 Should I sign it?

-No. Your employer is required by law to provide a safe and healthy workplace.
+No. Your employer has a legal obligation to provide a safe and healthy workplace.
 You shouldn’t sign anything that seeks to shift that responsibility onto your shoulders, or otherwise attempts to protect the employer from liability.
 Most such waivers are void as a matter of law.